Maxima Castor 927 2-Stroke Oil Review

 When compared with other similar brands, Maxima Castor 927 has displayed the following benefits:

-• The unique blend (refined castor oil, a special synthetic, and a special additive system) is proven to reduce carbon and gum formation and prevent rust and corrosion.
+• The unique blend (refined castor oil, a special synthetic, and a special additive system) reduces carbon and gum formation and prevents rust and corrosion.

-• Maxima Castor 927 keeps power valves cleaner for longer than other brands.
-It also ensures that the valves operate correctly.
+• Maxima Castor 927 keeps power valves cleaner for longer than other brands and ensures that they operate correctly.

 • It smells great and doesn’t give off THAT much smoke unless your carburetor is jetted wrong.